-History tells us that on the evening of June 13, 1901, Clifford Redpath returned home to the family estate in the affluent Square Mile neighborhood of Montreal.
-He went directly to his mother, Ada Redpath’s room, where shortly after three gunshots were heard.
-Peter Redpath, Clifford’s older brother then investigated to find his mother and brother, both dead.
-Ada had been shot in the back of the head, while Clifford sustained a gunshot to his temple.
-Both lay in pools of blood, with a gun laying near Clifford’s hand.
-Ultimately, the case would be ruled as a murder suicide, postulating that Clifford, deranged and in the throes of an epileptic fit, shot his mother then shot himself.
+History tells us that, on the evening of June 13, 1901, Clifford Redpath returned home to the family estate in the affluent Golden Square Mile neighborhood of Montreal.
+He went directly to his mother Ada Redpath’s room where, shortly after, three gunshots were heard.
+Peter Redpath, Clifford’s older brother then investigated, finding his mother and brother both dead.
+Ada had been shot in the back of the head while Clifford sustained a gunshot to his temple.
+Both lay in pools of blood with a gun laying near Clifford’s hand.
+Ultimately, the case would be ruled as a murder-suicide, postulating that Clifford, deranged and in the throes of an epileptic fit, shot his mother then shot himself.

 The Redpaths had ample reason to handle the affair with discretion.
-They were among Montreal’s elite families, descendent from industrialist and sugar magnate John Redpath.
-Their wealth and privilege easily account for the lack of police intervention, and to a certain extent, the manipulation of the coroner’s jury.
-What is clear, through the murky layers of subterfuge, is that what happened to Ada and Clifford Redpath was far worse than murder suicide, at least in terms of its perception by the public and possible ramifications to the family name.
+They were among Montreal’s elite families, descended from industrialist and sugar magnate John Redpath.
+Their wealth and privilege easily accounts for the lack of police intervention and, to a certain extent, the manipulation of the coroner’s jury.
+What is clear, through the murky layers of subterfuge, is that what happened to Ada and Clifford Redpath was far worse than a murder–suicide, at least in terms of its perception by the public and its possible ramifications to the family name.

 This is but the tip of the Redpath iceberg, there are countless theories and entire websites dedicated to solving it.
 To truly appreciate the strangeness, you’ll have to dive down the rabbit hole and get to know the family, the deeper you go, the stranger it gets.